Gee Bee (video game): Development and release

 Gee Bee was developed by Toru Iwatani and was Namco's first video game produced in-house.
 The company began their insertion into game development in July 1976, when Shigeichi Ishimura, a Namco electro-mechanical game designer, proposed the idea of creating a video arcade game utilizing a CPU, with information accumulated from his work on electro-mechanical games.
 Namco approved of the idea and purchased a surplus amount of PDA-08 microcomputers from NEC, employees being assigned to study the system's potential to create video games.

 In 1977, Toru Iwatani joined Namco, shortly after graduating college.
-Before the arrival of Iwatani, Namco was in the midst of publishing Atari arcade games in Japan, following their acquisition of Atari Japan a few years prior.
-Iwatani had wanted to create pinball machines as opposed to video games; however, Namco higher-ups disapproved of his idea.
-As a compromise of sorts, Iwatani was allowed to instead create a video game based on the concept of pinball, akin to Atari's Video Pinball dedicated console, intermixed with the gameplay elements established in Breakout.
+Before the arrival of Iwatani, Namco was publishing Atari arcade games in Japan, following their acquisition of Atari Japan a few years prior.
+Iwatani wanted to create pinball machines as opposed to video games, but Namco higher-ups disapproved of his idea.
+As a compromise, Iwatani was allowed to instead create a video game based on the concept of pinball, akin to Atari's Video Pinball dedicated console, intermixed with the gameplay elements established in Breakout.
 Ishimura would assist with programming.
 Due to hardware limitations, strips of cellophane were applied to the monitor to compensate for the lack of color.
 The actual layout of the game board is made to resemble a human face.
 The game was named after the Japanese word for carpenter bee, "kumanbachi", and used the same font type from Atari's unreleased arcade title Cannonball from 1976.
 Gee Bee was first released in Japan in October 1978.
-That same year, Gremlin Industries licensed the game outside Japan.
+Gremlin Industries licensed the game for distribution in North America, where it was released in January 1979.